 On day five it was clear to me that my mind was being purified.

 One of my greatest hopes of this Vipassana was to bask in ten days of silence.
 To me that means not vocalizing a single word.
-On day five the assistant teacher asked to speak to me.
+On day five, the assistant teacher asked to speak to me.
 I tried to refrain from speaking because I thought that was assumed as an option.
 I hadn’t read otherwise on any of the information they sent.
-At the teachers request I spoke to him.
-It was required from a space of wanting to be able to check in with each of us, to make sure that we are doing ok and to help us in the process.
-I spoke with the teacher a few times in the days ahead and remained in silence at all other times.
+At the teacher’s request, I spoke to him.
+It was required from a space of wanting to be able to check in with each of us, to make sure that we are doing okay and to help us in the process.
+I spoke with the teacher a few times in the days ahead and remained silent at all other times.

 I will incorporate Vipassana as one of my central tenants of being the change I wish to see and one of my central resources that I share for others to become the change they wish to see.

-In entering a Vipassana retreat one is required to committing to 10 days of no intoxicants.
+In entering a Vipassana retreat, one is required to commit to 10 days of no intoxicants.
 This is completely in alignment for me.
-However it seems that there is no room in their philosophy for plant and fungi medicines such as marijuana, psilocybin mushrooms, peyote, San Pedro, ayahuasca and so on.
+However, it seems that there is no room in their philosophy for plant and fungi medicines such as marijuana, psilocybin mushrooms, peyote, San Pedro, ayahuasca and so on.
 I believe these plant and fungi medicines to be some of the greatest allies to humanity and to be great contributors to the enlightenment of humanity.

-At less importance I want to acknowledge that Goenka said “good” and “bad” quite frequently.
+Of less importance, I want to acknowledge that Goenka said “good” and “bad” quite frequently.
 This is duality, and Vipassana is based in a non-dualistic teaching.
 That being said, I think that Goenka probably used “good” and “bad” language because he knew that people would understand him more easily that way, not because he believed in “good” and “bad”.